RULES AND REGULATIONS

 This rule will be strictly enforced.
 If you are unsure please contact us Alison@questproductions.ca

-Age Groups (as of November 1st of the competition year)
+Age Groups (as of first day of competition month)

 4 and under 6 and under